Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 # Dead woods detection with Mask RCNN
-* This repository holds my final year in Lancaster University and dissertation project is extended from EU CanHeMon project.
+* This repository holds my final year dissertation project.
+The project is extended from EU CanHeMon.

 * The project will help you build your own synthetic data with annotations and train a Mask RCNN model in a tensorflow docker.